 The Authorization Gap in AI Agents

-The agent had every credential it needed.
+The agent had the credentials it needed.
 It authenticated to the database, to the hosting platform, to the deployment pipeline.
 Authentication was never the problem.
 Authorization was.

 Authentication Answers the Wrong Question

-Authentication answers "who is this?" — and every major agent framework handles it well.
+Authentication answers "who is this?" and every major agent framework handles it well.
 Your agent gets an API key, connects to services, and acts on behalf of a user.
-But authentication says nothing about what the agent is allowed to do once it's connected.
-A database credential that grants DROP DATABASE access doesn't distinguish between "read a row" and "destroy everything."
+But authentication says nothing about what the agent is allowed to do once it is connected.
+A database credential that grants DROP DATABASE access does not distinguish between "read a row" and "run a destructive command."
 The credential authenticates the connection.
 It does not authorize the action.

-Authorization answers "what may this agent do?" — and almost nothing in the current agent stack addresses it.
-When Lemkin's agent connected to his database, it had the credentials to do anything.
-No policy existed to say "you may read tables but you may not drop them."
-No runtime layer intercepted the destructive query.
-The agent could delete the database, so it did.
+Authorization answers "what may this agent do?" and many agent stacks still do not address it on the tool path.
+When a production coding agent connects to a database, it may have credentials broad enough to do real damage.
+No policy exists to say "you may read tables but you may not drop them."
+No runtime check intercepted the destructive query.
+The agent could delete the database, so the database accepted the command.

 This is the distinction that matters: "can" is not "may."
 Capability is what the agent is technically able to do.
 Authority is what policy permits.
-Every serious agent failure — the Replit incident, autonomous financial agents transferring funds without limits, browser agents exfiltrating data — traces back to this gap.
+Many production agent failure: destructive production actions, autonomous financial agents transferring funds without limits, browser agents exfiltrating data: traces back to this gap.
 The agent had capability without authority.

 OWASP LLM06: Excessive Agency